14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Avocados are rich in omega-3 fatty acids.
 These essential acids are known to reduce stress and anxiety, boost concentration, and improve mood.
 (12)

-I admit I can live off guacamole and tortilla chips because I love them.
-So you’ll probably catch me having guacamole for breakfast, lunch, and dinner when I’m in Mexico.🇲🇽😋
+I can live off guacamole and tortilla chips because I love them.
+So you’ll probably catch me having guacamole for breakfast, lunch, and dinner when I’m in Mexico on vacation.🇲🇽😋

 14. Embrace The Power of Sound.